mikedlowis-archive/bci/README.md

     $ BCI_HOME="$HOME/.bci"
     $ mkdir -p "$BCI_HOME"

-BCI scripts will install to $BCI_HOME/bin which should then be added toyour
+BCI scripts will install to $BCI\_HOME/bin which should then be added to your
 $PATH variable

 Using BCI